 Following general conventions, we tune all parameters in traditional machine learning using 10-fold cross-validation and reduce the computational time for deep learning by selecting \SI{10}{\percent} of the training samples for validation (\ie a random sample for case study~1 and chronological splits for the remaining time series predictions).
-Our tuning range for each hyperparameter is listed in \ref{tbl:grid}.
+We report our tuning ranges for each hyperparameter in the online appendix.